biocore/q2-qemistree/README.md

 These can be used as inputs to perform chemical phylogeny-based [alpha-diversity](https://docs.qiime2.org/2019.1/plugins/available/diversity/alpha-phylogenetic/) and [beta-diversity](https://docs.qiime2.org/2019.1/plugins/available/diversity/beta-phylogenetic/) analyses.

-Furthermore, Qemistree supports categorization of molecules into chemical taxonomy using [Classyfire](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-016-0174-y) as follows:
+Furthermore, Qemistree supports classification of molecules into chemical taxonomy using [Classyfire](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-016-0174-y).
+We generate a feature data table (also of the type `FeatureData[Molecules]`) which includes classification of molecules into chemical 'kingdom', 'superclass', 'class', 'subclass', and 'direct_parent'.
+We can run Classyfire using Qemistree as follows:

 ```bash
 qiime qemistree get-classyfire-taxonomy \